Floer theory and flips

-Now we specialize to the case that the symplectic manifold is obtained by a small simple reverse flip or blow-up, and the broken manifold is obtained by stretching a hypersurface separating the exceptional locus.
-We will show that in this case the broken Fukaya algebra of regular Lagrangian branes is unobstructed and the Floer cohomology is non-trivial.
+Now we specialize to the case that the symplectic manifold is obtained by a small simple reverse flip or blow-up.
+A symplectic manifold $X$ is obtained from a {\em smooth reverse flip} if the local model $\ti{V}$ in \eqref{sflip} has positive weights $\mu_i$ all equal to $1$, that is,

-As mentioned in the introduction we want to restrict to the case of flips occurring in smooth runnings of the mmp, where the center of the flips are trivial.
-These flips are called simple: